MathiasReichardt/HypermediaUi/README.md

 ## UI

-- use rel of hypermedia links to name breadcrums buttons
+- use rel of hypermedia links to name breadcrums buttons -> add to ApiPath
 - fold action form by default to save screen space